Hair loss.

 In addition, more research is coming out to link digestive health and balanced blood sugars with a smooth peri/menopause.
 This underlines how the liver, the gut and blood sugar levels are key to hormonal balance (and weight management).
 From a hair point of view, this can lead to a disruption of the growth cycle, follicle miniaturisation and/or hair shedding.

 During menopause, the production of estrogen moves from the ovaries to the adrenals.
 As a result, the stress hormone cortisol factors in big-time during the meno years.
 This can lead to issues like anxiety, weight gain, sleep issues and – yep – hair loss.
 So when we encourage mindfulness, breath work and yoga it’s not woo woo it’s essential for your midlife health.
+And if your body’s prioritising your stress factor, it deems your hair unimportant.

-Read this article here to see what science says about Mindfulness.
+Read this article here to see what science says about mindfulness.

 Biotin (vitamin B7)